-Environmental factors that can affect Indirect ToF Sensors performance
+Environment factors that can affect indirect Time-of-Flight sensor performance

 Like all technology, Indirect ToF has advantages and limitations.
 Light can reflect off several different objects at different distances and with different reflectivity.
 As a result, the sensor will receive light with different phases and intensities but won’t know that the light has come from two objects.
 The waves are combined as a result of the ‘superposition principle,’ and the sensor will calculate a distance that is an average of the distances in its field of view.

 The superposition of wave phases also means extra caution has to be taken when covering indirect ToF sensors with glass.
 No material is 100% transparent, and light from the sensor will be scattered by the glass, with some of it returning to the sensor, resulting in the superposition of light returning from the glass and a target object.

 If your application requires that your ToF sensor is covered by glass, you need to ensure that the cover does not reflect the light emitted by your sensor.
 Our engineers can help you find the best solution.

 Despite some limitations, indirect ToF provides a range of significant advantages, including higher resolution compared with direct ToF, use of low-frequency light, and ‘slow’ illumination.
 It can also be scaled up to multi-pixel 3D cameras relatively easily.